-At Maths on Toast, we want everyone to love maths, to feel it’s achievable and ‘for them’.
+Maths on Toast is the family maths charity.
+We want everyone to love maths, to feel it’s achievable and ‘for them’.
 The charity was founded in 2012.

 Our Theory of Change, below, explains how our creative, community maths activities can support positive experiences of maths – needed because maths anxiety, along with inherited beliefs about maths ability, is prevalent in the UK.

 We work with our audiences and creative partners to develop products, activities and ideas, and we work with community partners to ensure we reach the broadest possible audience – including people who might face barriers to attending our public events.